jaimetur/CloudPhotoMigrator/README.md

 > [!NOTE]
 >## <span style="color:green"> Fully Automated Migration Feature</span>
->From version 3.0.0 onwards,the script supports a new Extra Mode called -AUTO, --AUTOMATED-MIGRATION Mode.
+>From version 3.0.0 onwards, the script supports a new Extra Mode called -AUTO, --AUTOMATED-MIGRATION Mode.
 >
 >If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will automatically do the whole migration jon from \<SOURCE> Cloud Service to \<TARGET> Cloud Service.
 >The script will do a FULLY-AUTOMATED job which has two steps: